-The introduction in the mid-1990s of disposable electrostatic cloths for dry mops (Swiffer) revolutionized dust mopping.
+The introduction in the mid-1990s of disposable electrostatic cloths for dry mops, like Swiffer, revolutionized dust mopping.
 While more expensive per use than a washable dust mop head, they offer a level of convenience that may encourage more frequent use.

 How to Use a Dust Mop